Introduction

 Dynamic Block Devices

-Dynamic block devices can be connected and disconnected from a running virtual machine without requiring a reboot.
+Dynamic block devices can be connected and disconnected from a virtual machine that is in a running state without having to reboot it.

 d8 k apply -f - <<EOF